Bit-Quill/amazon-timestream-tools/sample_apps/python/multiagent_observability/README.md

 docker exec maestro bash -c "python maestro_agent.py 'show me a minimal example of using AWS IoT Core with Timestream for live analytics, then provide a CloudFormation template.'"
 ```

 The Grafana dashboard at [http://localhost:3000](http://localhost:3000) will update in real-time as agents collaborate to process your request.
+On the signin page, enter `admin` for username and password.

 ---